-If your loved one has been diagnosed with Alzheimer's, it is a strong indicator that he or she is in the middle stages of the disease.
+If your loved one has been diagnosed with Alzheimer's, it is a strong indicator that they are in the middle stages of the disease.
 At this point, you should be researching memory care facilities near you, or at least home care services or adult day programs.

 The Syndrome's main symptoms are increased confusion and impromptu restlessness that may lead to wandering.
 (Note that wandering is especially dangerous at this time of day, with increased traffic combined with the evening's growing darkness).
 A full list of related behaviour is as follows: